Will Prince's control of his music extend from the grave?

 The dispute centered at least in part on Prince’s desire to release his music more frequently than the label was willing.

-Prince ultimately made peace with Warner, reaching a deal in 2014 to regain ownership of his master recordings in return for allowing the label to digitally remaster and reissue his back catalog, according to trade publication Variety and other media.
+Prince ultimately made peace with Warner, reaching a deal in 2014 to regain ownership of his master recordings in return for allowing the label to digitally remaster and reissue his back catalog, according to trade publication Variety and other media accounts.

-The artist had been similarly tenacious in limiting use of his material on YouTube and digital music streaming platforms such as Spotify and Rhapsody, although he made his entire catalog available on the artist-owned, premium subscription streaming service Tidal, launched by rapper Jay Z.
+The artist had been similarly unstinting in limiting the use of his material on YouTube and digital music streaming platforms such as Spotify and Rhapsody, although he made his catalog available on the artist-owned, premium subscription streaming service Tidal, launched by rapper Jay Z.

-News of his death sparked an immediate bump in online sales of his music, with 15 of the top 20-selling albums, and 19 of the top 20-selling singles on iTunes belonging to Prince.
-Prince also accounted for 19 of Friday’s top 20-selling records on Amazon.com
+Still, news of his death sparked an immediate bump in online sales of his music, with nine of the top 10-selling albums on iTunes belonging to Prince on Thursday.
+Eight of the top-selling singles on iTunes were Prince tracks, led by “Purple Rain.”
+(Additional reporting by Piya Sinha-Roy and Ross Rollo in Los Angeles; and Zachary Goelman and Franklin)

-MTV replaced its regular programming with wall-to-wall Prince music videos and the film “Purple Rain” on Thursday, and Sirius XM created an all-Prince music channel to run through April 29.

-Additional reporting by Piya Sinha-Roy and Ross Rollo in Los Angeles; and Zachary Goelman and Franklin Paul in New York; Editing by Peter Cooney and Cynthia Osterman